m-labs/drtio_transceiver_test/README.rst

 Due to the use of a self-synchronizing V.34-style PRBS checker and of 8b10b encoding, a single bit error on the fiber may cause multiple bit errors to be detected.

+The receiver outputs the 62.5MHz raw recovered clock on USER_SMA_CLOCK_P, and the same clock after it has been jitter-filtered by the Si5324 on USER_SMA_CLOCK_N.
+The phase relationship between the transmitter and receiver clocks must be constant.

 ARTIQ remote TTL demonstration
 ------------------------------